vermo7en/GSCopywriting/src/pages/index.md

         media_width: sixty
       - title: Sales Copy
         subtitle: 'Letters, calls to action, you name it.'
-        content: >-
+        content: >
-          Managing an online business is a full-time job.
-I will make sure your products look great, sound great, and sell more on your choice of ecommerce platform.
+          Closing sales can seem daunting.
+I will make sure your copy converts better and connects with your clients .
         actions:
           - label: Learn More
             url: /about